tst2005/lua-luq/README.md

 Substitue most used lua keywords to a quick shortcut.
 Lua almost never use the `!` character, then it is use!

+## shortcut convention

+I use upper case for lua reserved word and lower case for usual function name.

 # Samples

 ## Hello world